Codeinwp/tweet-old-post/readme.txt

 - If its not tweeting any tweets try playing around with the options.
 Try setting maxtweetage to none and try again.
 - Try removing categories from excluded option.
 Some of them have posted issues of tweet not getting post when categories are selected in exclued category section.

+**When I publish a new post to Twitter sometimes it’s ok, but sometimes I am getting this error: "code":226,"message":"This request looks like it might be automated.
+To protect our users from spam and other malicious activity, we can’t complete this action right now.
+Please try again later"?**

+This message is coming from the new Twitter’s spam protection mechanism.
+It’s analyzed your message and marked it as spam.
+As you can expect they don’t share any information about how this thing works.
+Try to change the format of your messages and use/don’t use/change URL shortener.
+There are also some reports that Twitter rejects posts coming from hosting providers that were used to abuse it.
+Please note: Despite the fact that error is saying "might be automated", it doesn’t mean that Twitter rejects the post because it was made though the API.
+"Automated" there doesn’t mean "posted/submitted automatically", it means "written/generated automatically".

 **Any more questions or doubts?**